DBecker7/DB7_TeachingApps/README.md

 ### ScatterCorr

 Shows what different correlations look like.
 Allows you to change the slope *independently* of the correlation, demonstrating that they're not the same thing.
+Allows for animation of the slope and correlation.

 ```r
 shiny::runGitHub(repo = "DBecker7/DB7_TeachingApps", subdir = "ScatterCorr")